mel-mans/mon-y_u_wasted/README.md

 ## ▶️ Running the Program

-Build the project using `make`, then run the exectubale followed by the path to a folder with all the receipt pictures.
+Build the project using `make`, then run the executable followed by the path to a folder with all the receipt pictures.

 ```bash
 ./ocr_sum /path/to/folder/with/receipts